WHAT IS OUR COVID-19 POLICY?

 - Are asking anyone who feels ill, or is around anyone who is ill, to stay home

-- Social distancing protocol is in place and minimal customers are allowed in the store at once
+- Social distancing protocol remains in place

 - Please follow us on social media for timely announcements.